 4. Cognitive Enhancement

-With more and more data coming out about how methylene blue has the abilty to improve memory and cognitive function, many people have been using it as a nootropic to increase mental productivity.
+With more and more data coming out about how methylene blue has the ability to improve memory and cognitive function, many people have been using it as a nootropic to increase mental productivity.

 5. Alzheimer’s Disease & Parkinson’s Disease